pistachi73/t3-with-auth-workflow/README.md

 - Login Form with email 2FA
 - Register Form with email verification
 - Reset Password workflow
-- Registe / Login with Google or GithubS
+- Registe / Login with Google or Github

 ## What's next?
 How do I make an app with this